Svancara/FinDogAI/docs/prd.md

 **FR16:** The system shall use on-device Keyword Spotting (KWS) for optional wake-word activation to enable hands-free voice flow initiation.

-**FR17:** The system shall implement a confirmation loop using TTS to read back parsed voice input before persisting data, allowing user correction.
+**FR17:** The system shall implement a confirmation loop using TTS to read back parsed voice input before persisting data, allowing user correction via voice ("yes"/"no") or touch (Accept/Retry/Cancel buttons).
+Voice confirmation ("Say 'yes' to confirm") is the primary hands-free path; touch buttons provide fallback for noisy environments or when gloves are off.
 TTS may use platform-native offline voices when available; otherwise voice confirmation requires connectivity.

 **FR18:** The system shall assign sequential, voice-friendly numbers via Cloud Functions using transactional allocation (not client-side counters): jobNumber, teamMemberNumber, vehicleNumber, machineNumber per tenant; ordinalNumber per job (costs/advances/events).
 Online: allocate via HTTPS callable; Offline: assigned on sync by onCreate triggers.
 Gaps acceptable; duplicates prohibited.

 **FR19:** The system shall implement an offline sync conflict resolution policy.
 All mutable documents include `createdAt`, `createdBy`, `updatedAt` (serverTimestamp), and `updatedBy`.
 Conflicts are resolved via last-write-wins (LWW) at the document level; sequential numbers are allocated server-side to prevent ID conflicts; jobs use soft delete (`status: archived`) instead of destructive delete.
 Updates to deleted documents and other sync errors are surfaced in a "Sync Issues" UI with options to Discard, Retry, or Recreate as new.
 Audit logs provide traceability for manual review and recovery.

+**FR20:** The system shall support true hands-free voice confirmation via wake-word ("Hey FinDog") followed by "yes" or "no" responses to accept or retry voice commands.
+This enables safe operation while driving or working with gloves.
+Touch-based Accept/Retry/Cancel buttons remain available as fallback for noisy environments or when hands are free.

+**FR21:** The system shall gracefully handle voice recognition errors and edge cases: background noise interference, unrecognized accents/technical terms, network timeouts during STT/LLM/TTS, Firestore write failures, device storage full (offline queue), battery-critical warnings during voice operations, and wrong-language detection.
+Each error scenario shall provide clear user feedback and recovery options (Retry, Switch to Manual Entry, Cancel).

 ### Non-Functional Requirements